CFEL-CMI/cminject/README.md

 ```
 The generated HTML documentation can then be viewed by opening `./build/sphinx/html/index.html` in a
 browser.

+TODO: The rest of this file should be removed, I (JK) think -- instead, provide short links to the
+most relevant entry points of the Sphinx documentation.

 ## Overview of an experiment Setup